RRShieldsCutler/splinectomeR/README.md

 > library(splinectomeR)
 ```

 There is also a command line executable version (still requires R package installation); instructions located [below](#the-command-line-version).
+Note that the R package version is a little more robustly tested...

 #### Permuspliner
 This function tests for a greater-than-chance difference between two groups of interest over the x variable (e.g. time).
 Input data is a dataframe with the following columns at minimum: